 Test the waters

 Think laterally about how you might find out what any potentially perfect role is really like.
 Take a deep breath and approach your career change target to ask about work shadowing or volunteering for a day.
 Offer coffee to someone you know a little or lot who works in a role you covet.
-Ask them about their average working day as well as their wider aspirations and experiences
+Ask them about their average working day as well as their wider aspirations and experiences.
+There are some tips on this here.

 The more we know the less change scares us.